STEP UP! helps students recognize problematic events and increases their motivation, skills, and confidence when responding to problems or concerns.

 If you see an Upstander helping others, nominate them below.
 They will be featured on our website and can be eligible to win a prize.

-With the increasing demands and interest in the STEP UP! program, the STEP UP!
-Campus Committee will be officially reforming with monthly meetings beginning in Fall 2022.
-The committee focuses on training efforts, marketing of STEP UP! events, and updating current and creating new program curriculum.
-The committee meets every third Friday of the month via Zoom from 10:00am - 11:00am, starting September 18th.
+STEP UP! is now an initiative of the JED Health and Well-Being Campus Committee and focuses on training efforts, marketing of STEP UP! events, and updating current and creating new program curriculum.
+The committee meets once a month, alternating between in-person and zoom meetings.
 If you are interested in joining, fill out the interest form.
-For any questions or concerns regarding the committee, email email@example.com.
+For any questions or concerns regarding STEP UP!, email email@example.com.

 Below are the steps to STEP UP! as well as some scenarios to see the steps play out.
 To receive more in depth STEP UP! training one-on-one with Student Well-Being staff, visit our consultations page.
 To request a STEP UP! presentation for your group, organization, or department, visit our presentations page.

 Noticing an event happening is the first step in intervening appropriately in a situation.
 While this sounds simple, and is often times subconscious, we need to be aware of our surroundings to be able to notice a problematic event.
 We often use our all five of our senses to notice an event, most obviously our vision and hearing.